Members of the Gladiolus genus are half hardy or hardy bulbs that range in height from 30 cm to 1.5 Metres (1 to 5

-The Gladioli bulbs should be buried at a depth of 10 to 15 cm (4 to 6 inches) and a spacing of 10cm (4 inches; small Gladiolus species) to 15 cm (6 inches; larger Gladiolus varieties).
+Gladioli bulbs should be buried at a depth of 10 to 15 cm (4 to 6 inches).
+Use a spacing of 10 cm (4 inches; small Gladiolus species) to 15 cm (6 inches; larger Gladiolus varieties).

-Ideally Gladioli will grow in a sunny area that has a rich soil that is slightly acidic to neutral in pH.
+Ideally Gladioli will grow in a sunny area that has a rich soil.
+This soil should be slightly acidic to neutral in pH.

 If you do want to grow from seed, then sow them indoors first.
 Sow Gladioli seeds at a depth of 3 mm (1/8th inch).

 Gladioli in bloom by born1945.

-If you require more plants then propagate by planting the cormells that older corms produce.
+If you require more plants, then propagate by planting the cormells older corms produce.